Arize-ai/client_python/README.md

 A helper library to interact with Arize AI APIs.

-Arize is an end-to-end ML observability and model monitoring platform.
+Arize is an end-to-end ML & LLM observability and monitoring platform.
 The platform is designed to help ML engineers and data science practitioners surface and fix issues with ML models in production faster with:

 - Automated ML monitoring and model monitoring
 - Workflows to troubleshoot model performance